-Join Mark Simpson as he takes a look at what to bring to a classic car show as he takes our project 1957 DeSoto to its first major car show, with a showing at the Midwest MoPars “MoPar’s in the Park” car show.
-Held just outside of St. Paul, MN, this gathering of MoPar’s brings out thousands of the Midwest’s best and celebrates all things MoPar from the birth of Chrysler to today’s modern muscle cars and everything in-between.
+Join Mark Simpson as he takes a look at what to bring to a classic car show before rolling up in our 1957 DeSoto to Midwest MoPars “MoPar’s in the Park.”
+Held just outside of St. Paul, MN, this gathering of MoPar’s brings out thousands of the Midwest’s best and celebrates all things MoPar from the birth of Chrysler to today’s modern muscle cars and everything in between.

-In deciding what to bring to a classic car show, the easy stuff to remember is to clean and detail your car’s body, engine and interior, but making the most of your time at the event often involves a few commonly forgotten details.
-Simpson shares some of his common sense simple items that are simply must-haves at most events.
+When deciding what to bring to a classic car show, the easy stuff to remember is to bring cleaning and detailing equipment for your car’s body, engine and interior, but making the most of your time at the event often involves a few commonly forgotten details.
+Mark Simpson shares some of his common sense simple items that are must-haves at most events.